Jorl17/minecraft-dropbox-server/README.md

 # If mc-dbox-server executes my Minecraft Server, can I change the JVM arguments?
 What are the defaults?
 You can, it's easy!
 Just use the `-o`, `--jvm-options`flag.
 The defaults are `-Xmx3G -Xms2G` and you probably ought to change them.

+# Does mc-dbox-server use a heartbeat?
+Can I configure it or disable it?
+*mc-dbox-server* uses a heartbeat mechanism to deal with crashes and leftover files.
+The way it works is that the file containining the current IP is periodically updated (this period, called the heartbeat time, can be set with `-b`).
+If twice of the heartbeat time has passed since a file was last changed, then the server is considered to have crashed and will be reported as offline (the user is informed of why this happened).
+This way, an unexpected crash can be recovered from with the heartbeat system, making the use of the `-c` options now deprecated.

+You can **change** the heartbeat time with the `-b` option, and you should use a sensible value (it is, by default, 60 seconds, meaning files older than 120 seconds are considered as invalid and the server is marked as not running).
+You can also **disable** the heartbeat by setting its time to zero (`-b 0`).
+Doing so means that the file is updated with the status only once (when the server is started or stopped), and timestamps are not checked.
+If the server crashed and the file was not deleted, then the only way to make the system think that it is not running is to use the `-c` option.
+This was the default behaviour in older versions.

 # Can I change the IP that mc-dbox-server reports?
 Sure.
 Use `-i`,`--ip`to set the IP you want it to report.
 By default, **minecraft-dropbox-server** will auto-detect your public IP.
 However, it makes sense that you'd want to change it (e.g. if you'd like to report some LAN/VPN-based IP).